 However, today the area is gaining a lot of attention due to the vast diamond deposits that were discovered back in the 90s.
 Kimberlites were discovered in the area around 1990; this marked the beginning of a diamond rush to the area.
 Currently the area has only four large mines operating, with three producing diamonds, and one produces tungsten ores.

 Mining in the Northwest Territories began earnestly years ago, but it is the discovery of silver, uranium, copper, cobalt at Great Bear Lake that sparked an increased interest in the region.
 At the time, the radium deposits presented the most appealing find as this was the first discovered deposit in all of North America.
 More and more settlers flocked the region to mine the resources discovered while others used this opportunity to prospect for additional mineral deposits in around the seemingly mineral rich region.
-The first mine was also opened in the region producing silver, copper and radium.
+The first mine was also opened in the region producing silver, copper and rhodium.

 Discovery of Gold